Data security procedures for researchers

 - Cloud storage.
 Many cloud storage providers including Dropbox, Box, and Google Drive have configured their platforms to comply with various industry, federal, and international regulations to keep files secure on the cloud (while data will still need to remain encrypted at all endpoints).
 Some of these services allow users to “upgrade” to a specific level or type of data security compliant with regulations such as the Health Insurance Portability and Accountability Act (HIPAA) or the Family Educational Rights and Privacy Act (FERPA).
 Without a formal agreement to store data in compliance with a specific set of regulations or other file-level encryption, simply storing files using these services is not a fully secure option for sensitive data.
 The original data provider and any reviewing IRBs should be consulted prior to initiating agreements with cloud-storage providers.
 For more information on cloud storage services & security:

 - Folder-level encryption.
 While cloud storage tools encrypt the connection and files “at rest” on their systems, they retain the encryption keys, which technically gives their employees read access to all files saved on their servers.
-To address this, tools including Boxcryptor8 and VeraCrypt 9 encrypt files before they are stored in the cloud.
-Boxcryptor is a paid subscription model, whereas VeraCrypt is free and open-source.
+To address this, tools including Cryptomator and VeraCrypt 8 encrypt files before they are stored in the cloud.
+VeraCrypt is free and open-source, while Cryptomator has both a free and paid version.

 - IT-administered options.
 For researchers with access to a professional IT team, and whose team members have access to reliable, fast internet, IT-administered options may be preferable.
 These options allow researchers to delegate the administration of a data access and storage solution to IT experts.
 IT administrators may also be able to provide several additional levels of data protection.
 As with cloud storage, IT staff may have access to all data on a server, including PII.
 Researchers should be sure to understand who has access to the data, and maintain as much direct control as possible to prevent compliance issues or accidental data breaches.